 Denis Rich moved into an office next to mine in our Glendale facility we called, “Sanctuary.”
 As we began creating storyboards for The Hunchback of Notre Dame, Denis would regale us with stories about motion picture work at Pinewood, Elstree and the other U.K. motion picture studios.
 Often time the stories were hilarious and I came to regard Mr. Rich as an excellent storyteller.
 A true Brit, Denis had no end of pithy comments about the movie business.
 I could literally fill a book with the dry, acerbic comments made by the distinguished English gentleman.
 One such, was the description of animated movie making as compared to live-action.
 “In live-action you can make your bad movie faster,” smiled Denis.

 Dealing with the machinations of Hollywood movie making was hardly a holiday for Denis.
 He was continually on the phone trying to resolve contractual differences.
 There was no email in those days and nobody even had a computer.
 No one, that is except for myself.
-Weird people like me always have a computer.
+Weird people like me always had a computer.
 Anyway, Denis went through phone call after phone call until he finally snapped.
 Now, we all know that English gentlemen are quiet, reserved and known to keep their feelings on the inside.
 Not so, with this British gentleman.
 Mr. Rich suddenly screamed, “Bloody hell!” and smashed his telephone to bits.
 He totally lost it and darn near dismantled his cubicle.
 Later, the usually mild mannered Brit apologized for his unseemly behavior.
 We all laughed it off and said, “no need for apologies.
 Mickey Mouse can sometimes do that to you.”

 In time, Denis Rich’s contract with Feature Animation came to a close.
 We had a farewell dinner with our English colleague and laughed about the good times we had.
 As we said our goodbyes, the tall English gentleman reached out to shake my hand.
 Knowing I would probably never see Denis again I decided a handshake was not nearly enough.
 I probably over stepped my bounds but couldn’t help but give Denis Rich a big hug.
 Since our time together at Disney I continued to look for Denis Rich’s name in the screen credits of English movies.
 Some years ago, I sadly read of his untimely passing.
 Denis Rich was a talented gentleman who worked on his share of famous movies.
 Though You’ve probably never heard of him you’ve seen his work on the big screen.
 He was a friend, a colleague and a gentleman.
 He was also one of the nicest men I’ve ever met.